Sonnet 80: Exegesis

-The poet's strategy in this sonnet is to present himself as humble and less talented than the other poet, and to the urge the young man to at least value the poet's love.
+The poet's strategy in this sonnet is to present himself as humble and less talented than the rival poet, and to urge the young man to at least value the poet's love.
 The sonnet uses nautical metaphors.
-The poet begins with a conventional seeming opening line, "O, how I faint when I of you do write”, causing the reader to expect, in a manner like Petrarch, that a list of the young man's virtues will follow.
-Instead it is revealed that the poet faints at the thought that there is a rival.
+The poet begins with a conventional-seeming opening line, "O, how I faint when I of you do write", causing the reader to expect, in a manner like Petrarch, that a list of the young man's virtues will follow.
+Instead, it is revealed that the poet faints at the thought that there is a rival.
 The poet acknowledges that a superior poet is now using the young man's name, and is spending all his strength praising that name in order to tongue-tie the poet, which suggests the other poet does not have the substance of the young man as his primary focus.

-The young man's worth is said by the poet to be as great as the ocean, and can bear both vessels — the humble and the proud.
-The poet portrays himself as a smaller ship, that does "wilfully appear” (full of "Will"), while the other poet more resembles the large Spanish galleons (line 12), which calls to mind the English success with smaller faster ships against the more lumbering Spanish Armada.
+The young man's worth is said by the poet to be as great as the ocean, and can bear both vessels—the humble and the proud.
+The poet portrays himself as a smaller ship that does "wilfully appear" (full of "Will"), while the other poet more resembles the large Spanish galleons (line 12), which calls to mind the English success with smaller, faster ships against the more lumbering Spanish Armada.

-The young man is transformed during the sonnet from one who is at first vastly tolerant, to one who is then a ship wrecker, and one who might cast away a relationship (line 13).
+The young man is transformed during the sonnet from one who is at first vastly tolerant, to one who is then a shipwrecker, and one who might cast away a relationship (line 13).
 The first line of the couplet gives the young man the power to cause one to thrive and the other to be cast away, but the last line shows that is delusional, since the poet maintains his responsibility for his own decay, a word that Sonnet 79 confines to a lapse in poetic talent ("But now my gracious numbers are decayed").